-The Company, as per 31 December 2021, has a number of outstanding options that are exercisable into ordinary shares, consisting of:
+The Company, as per 31 December 2022, has a number of outstanding options that are exercisable into ordinary shares, consisting of:

-- 264,077 new shares can be issued upon the exercise of 91,536 share options (each share option having the form of a subscription right) that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the 'Executive Share Options'); and - 1,134,847 new shares can be issued upon the exercise of 1,134,847 2018 Share Options (each share option having the form of a subscription right) that are still outstanding under the "2018 Share Options" plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one of his or her share options (the '2018 Share Options'). - 1,000,000 new shares can be issued upon the exercise of 1,000,000 share options (each share option having the form of a subscription right) that are still outstanding under the '2021 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2021 Share Options").
+- 261,895 new shares can be issued upon the exercise of 90,780 share options (each share option having the form of a subscription right) that are still outstanding under the "Executive Share Options" plan for staff members and consultants of the Company, entitling the holder thereof to acquire ca. 2.88 shares when exercising one of his or her share options (the 'Executive Share Options'); and - 1,071,924 new shares can be issued upon the exercise of 1,071,924 2018 Share Options (each share option having the form of a subscription right) that are still outstanding under the "2018 Share Options" plan for

+- directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one of his or her share options (the '2018 Share Options'). - 1,000,000 new shares can be issued upon the exercise of 1,000,000 share options (each share option having the form of a subscription right) that are still outstanding under the '2021 Share Options' plan for directors, employees and other staff members of the Company and its subsidiaries, entitling the holder thereof to acquire one new share when exercising one share option (the "2021 Share Options").

-The table below provides an overview of the number of shares which each member of the Executive Management is entitled to acquire upon exercise of the outstanding and granted Executive Share Options and 2018 Share Options that are held by him or her on 31 December 2021.
+The table below provides an overview of the number of shares which each member of the Executive Management is entitled to acquire upon exercise of the outstanding and granted Executive Share Options, 2018 Share Options and 2021 Share Options that are held by him or her on 31 December 2021.

-Number o Number of Shares issuable Name Executive Share Options 2018 Share Options lan Crosbie Kirsten Van Bockstaele (1) 216,442 6,226 112,839 56,419
+Number of Shares issuable

+Name Executive Share Options 2018 Share Options 2021 Share Options

+Ian Crosbie 216,442 135,809 5,030

+Kirsten Van Bockstaele (1) 6,226 70,419 -

-(1) Acting through Fin-2K BV.
+(1) Acting as permanent representative of Fin-2K BV.

-In financial year 2021, 41,976 share options lapsed as a result of the termination of a number of employment contracts.
+In financial year 2022, 66,644 share options lapsed as a result of the termination of a number of employment contracts.